gu-lseg/intro-to-programming/source/numbers.rst

 Strings   Text         'abc' 'bob'
 ========  ===========  ============

-We will look at how to create objects of these types and what operators (behaviours) they respond to.
+We will look at how to create objects of these types and how to manipulate them.

 Integers & Floats